samk-dev/astratto-ui/README.md

 Yes, yet another UI library.
 Built on top of UIkit 3, it's exclusive to Nuxt.

-It's the successor of my old `private library with support for nuxt2`.
-I usually use it in clients work.

-Nuxt 3 came out so the need for an upgrade is necessary, so why not a re-write and open it for everyone?

 <!-- - [✨ &nbsp;Release Notes](/CHANGELOG.md) -->

 <!-- - [🏀 Online playground](https://stackblitz.com/github/your-org/astratto-ui?file=playground%2Fapp.vue) -->